Teachings of the Báb: Human nobility

 The Báb sees humans as noble beings who are endowed with the inherent capacity to think for themselves and, therefore, are obligated to engage in the independent investigation of truth.
 This means that no human being should be dependent on others to investigate the spiritual truth.
 Two major expressions of this idea are the Báb's abolishment of priesthood and his emphasis on the words of revelation, not miracles, as the valid evidence of the legitimacy of the claims of a prophet.

 The writings of the Báb eliminated the institution of clergy and prohibited anyone from mounting the pulpit.
 He finds such ascent, as well as the seating of the people beneath a cleric, as an insult to the dignity of all human beings.
 He also prohibits congregational prayer, which requires following a clerical leader of the prayer.
 According to the Báb, the worship of God does not require human mediation.
 Even when the Báb makes an exception in the case of the congregational prayer for the dead, He emphasizes that no one should stand ahead of others.
 All must stand in equal rows to honor the deceased.

+According to the Báb, one of the main reasons for the corruption of religions in general is the clergy.
+The Báb also criticizes the practice of confessing sins to priests.

 One of the central teachings of the Báb is that miracles, as the breaking of the laws of nature, has nothing to do with the mission of prophets, which is the spiritual and moral education of humanity.
 Therefore, miracles cannot prove the truth of prophethood.
 The Báb rejects Shia's obsessive preoccupation with miracles to foster rationalism, and remove superstition from religion.
 According to the Báb there is only one valid evidence for the legitimacy of a prophet, and that is the creative words of the prophet which address the needs of the time and bring a new culture, value system, and meaning to the lives of the people, transforms them and help them reach human perfection.